dwyl/phoenix-todo-list-tutorial/api.md

 }
 ```

-which can be accessed in the `params` map
+which can be accessed as `params.text`.
-through the `text` field.

 Next, we use the passed `id`
 to check and fetch the item from the database.
 After this, we pass the fetched item
-with the new text to change
+with the new `text` to update
 (calling `Todo.update_item`).

 Depending on the success of the operation,
-different results are yielded to the user.
+different results are returned to the user.
 If it succeeds,
 the updated item is returned to the user,
-alongside an HTTP status code of 200.
+alongside an HTTP status code of `200`.
 On the other hand, if there's an error,
 an error is returned to the user,
-alongside an HTTP status code of 400.
+alongside an HTTP status code of `400`.

 The error is fetched from the changeset
 (that validates the passed attributes)